bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 ## Measuring Prices & Cost of Living

 ### Basket of Goods
 The goverment wants to see how expensive things are getting in the economy every year.
-To do so in a standardized way, the BLS identifies a ``basket of goods" a typical consumer buys and compares the total cost of this basket over time.
+To do so in a standardized way, the BLS identifies a "basket of goods" a typical consumer buys and compares the total cost of this basket over time.
 (See [here](https://www.bls.gov/cpi/questions-and-answers.htm) for the things that are included in this basket)

 ### CPI and Inflation Rate